 The journal reveals Cornelisz as a psychopath, silver-tongued, charismatic and an accomplished liar who would say anything to save himself.
 The main evidence for the existence of the piracy plot implicating Jacobsz comes from Cornelisz.
 There is corroborating evidence given by some of the other henchmen, but men said things like “I didn’t know about a plot until after the wreck” or evidence was extracted through torture.
 I began to wonder if I could build a case that Cornelisz deliberately wove a tale of a plot to seduce his followers.
 He needed sailors to pull off his plan to capture a rescue ship and he was a merchant.
 What better way to add validity to his plan than to implicate the popular captain?
 Pelsaert, of course, jumped at the notion of a plot.

 Many books have been written about the Batavia, both non-fiction and fiction.
 There has even been an opera.
 Most writers agree with the notion of a mutiny involving the captain.
 As I said, I don’t.
 So my book, To Die a Dry Death, doesn’t quite sing along with the chorus.
-I’m absolutely delighted to announce, after a considerable delay, the novel is once again available as an ebook.
 Please do take a look.